cyoder1/Project-4/README.md

 ## Project Description

-This project manager app was developed to help me manage my hobbies outside of work.
-I enjoy everything from wood working to restoring old cars and truck.
-This app will help me keep track of my project budgets, timelines, and log information that may otherwise get lost without the app.
+This project manager app was developed to help manage hobbies outside of work.
+Everything from wood working to restoring old cars and trucks.
+This app will help the user keep track of project budgets, timelines, and log information that may otherwise get lost without the app.